Topics on this page

 - Copy the Secret key value.

 Make sure to copy the secret key value now.
-This is the only time it will be shown.
+This is the only time it is shown.

 Lock out an existing API key

-If an existing API key has been compromised, you can lock it out:
+If an existing API key has been compromised, you can lock it out as follows: